Multi-scale Integration of Landscape Features with Plant and Water Quality Indicators

-This website details an implementation program for monitoring Texas seagrasses following protocols that evaluate seagrass condition based on landscape-scale dynamics, including a hierarchical strategy for seagrass monitoring in order to establish the quantitative relationships between physical and biotic parameters that ultimately control seagrass condition, distribution, and persistence.
+The Texas Seagrass Monitoring Program evaluates seagrass conditions based on landscape-scale dynamics, including a hierarchical strategy to establish the quantitative relationships between physical and biotic parameters that control seagrass condition, distribution, and persistence.

-This project is conducted by scientists and graduate students at The University of Texas Marine Science Institute (data collection and synthesis) and The University of Texas at Austin Center for Research in Water Resources (data management) under the direction of Dr. Ken Dunton.
-All data were collected, processed and synthesized with funding provided by several sponsors (listed below).
-Please contact Ken with questions or comments at ken.dunton@utexas.edu.
+This project is conducted by scientists and graduate students at The University of Texas Marine Science Institute (data collection and synthesis) and The University of Texas at Austin Center for Water and the Environment (Dr. Tim Whiteaker, data management) under the direction of Dr. Ken Dunton.
+All fieldwork and data collection are currently led by Ph.D.
+Candidate Kyle Capistrant-Fossa.
+All data are collected, processed and synthesized with funding provided by sponsors.

 Monitoring Plan

-• Tier 1: A remote sensing component (typically at 1:24,000 resolution) for status and trends mapping that is regularly updated at about five-year intervals.
+A remote sensing component (typically at 1:24,000 resolution) for status and trends updated at about five-year intervals.

 Sponsors